ramblingbarney/refactored-funicular/README.md

 ### Register (New & Existing User)

-* As a user I want to enter username, email, password on the 'http://localhost:5000/register' page and then be redirected to the 'http://localhost:5000/add_category' page
+* As a user I want to enter username, email, passwords on the 'http://localhost:5000/register' page and then be redirected to the 'http://localhost:5000/' page

 * Example acceptance criteria:
-* Enter username, email, password on the 'http://localhost:5000/register' page
+* Enter username, email, passwords on the 'http://localhost:5000/register' page
+* You are then redirected to http://localhost:5000/

+### Register (Password Validation Error)

+* As a user I want to enter username, email, passwords on the 'http://localhost:5000/register' page and then be redirected to the 'http://localhost:5000/' page

+* Example acceptance criteria:
+* Enter username, email and two different passwords on the 'http://localhost:5000/register' page
+* You are then shown the error message '[Passwords must match]'
+* You are then redirected to http://localhost:5000/

+### Register (Validation Errors)

+* As a user I want to not enter in details and be shown the 'http://localhost:5000/register' page with validation error messages

+* Example acceptance criteria:
+  * No details are entered on http://localhost:5000/register and submit is clicked
+  * Below the username and password field the error message '[This field is required.]' is shown in red
-* You are then redirected to http://localhost:5000/add_category
+  * You are then redirected to http://localhost:5000/register

 ### Login (Success)